Conformal Tradeoffs: Operational Profiles Beyond Coverage: Explicit region indicators and projection masks

 \section{Explicit region indicators and projection masks}

-This appendix instantiates the linear ``sum selected cells'' formalism from Section~\ref{sec:setting:linear} in the binary toy geometry used in Figure~\ref{fig:regions} and Figure~\ref{fig:policy-projection} ($R_{\tau}(x)\xrightarrow{\ \pi\ }C(x)$).
-Region feasibility and regime facts are recorded in Appendix~\ref{app:geometry_binary_partition}; here we keep only the explicit projection masks used in audit computations.
+This appendix briefly instantiates the linear ``sum selected cells'' formalism from Section~\ref{sec:setting:linear} in the binary geometry used in Figure~\ref{fig:regions} and the policy-projection example from the main text ($R_{\tau}(x)\xrightarrow{\ \pi\ }C(x)$).
+Region feasibility and regime facts are recorded in Appendix~\ref{app:geometry_binary_partition}; here we keep only the explicit projection masks needed for audit computations.